 In our house, we frequently make the drumstick erissery which is not thick but in a liquidy pourable consistency.
 This is generally used as a kuzhambu or broth to mix up the rice.
 Drumstick tastes so divine when made into erissery.
 My recipe coming up soon.

-Mathanga venpayar erissery is one traditional Kerala dish which will make you fall in love with it.
-The mild sweetness from the pumpkin combined with the earthly flavour of the cowpeas as well as that of the coconut and spices is sure tempting.
+Mathanga venpayar erissery is one traditional Kerala dish that will make you fall in love with it.
+The mild sweetness from the pumpkin combined with the earthly flavor of the cowpeas as well as that of the coconut and spices is sure tempting.

 Try it once and you will get hooked onto it for life.
 Over to the recipe….